adonisjs/v5-docs/content/guides/http/routing.md

 ## List routes

-You can view the registered routes by running the following ace command.
+You can view the registered routes by running the following Ace command.

 ```sh
 node ace list:routes